jamiehenson/snippet/README.md

 ### Usage

 It's very easy to set up one of these boxes.
-Just include snippet.css (or the supplied SASS version) and snippet.js in your page, and then use the following markup:
+Just include snippet.css (or the supplied SASS version) and snippet.js (or the CoffeeScript version) in your page, and then use the following markup:

 ```
 <div class="snippet-box">